 In 2007, Marianne started teaching songwriting workshops at the Willie Mae Rock Camp for Girls, a non-profit music and mentoring program that empowers girls and women by encouraging them to explore self-expression through music.
 Since 2009, Marianne has also worked behind-the-scenes at the Jazz Foundation of America, helping elder jazz and blues musicians in crisis.
 Her work with Willie Mae and the Jazz Foundation inspired her to return to her musical theater roots and start writing a semi-autobiographical pop-rock musical, Depression: The Musical, which was selected as a sponsored project of the New York Foundation for the Arts and debuted at The New York International Fringe Festival in August 2014.

 In 2016, the PortFringe Theater Festival presented a staged reading of her feminist musical "Strong Female Character."
-Marianne is currently a grad student in Emerson College's Theater Education program.
+In 2018, Marianne completed a Master's Degree in Theatre Education at Emerson College and is currently teaching and directing high school theatre.